koengr/QCforBusiness/index.md

 - What are the  applications of quantum computers and quantum networks?

-- How long will it take before quantum computing becomes competetive?
+- When will we have large-scale quantum computers?

 - What are the consequences for cybersecurity?